masaccio/numbers-parser/README.md

 ### Bullets and lists

 Cells that contain bulleted or numbered lists can be identified by the `is_bulleted` property.
 Data from such cells is returned using the `value` property as with other cells, but can additionally extracted using the `bullets` property. `bullets` returns a list of the paragraphs in the cell without the bullet or numbering character.
-It is not possible to distingush between bulleted and numbered lists; each is handled identically.
-Each bullet in th elist retains its newline character.
+Newlines are not included when bullet lists are extracted using `bullets`.

 ``` python
 doc = Document("bullets.numbers")